Byron Bay is world famous for its pristine beaches.

 What to expect: accessible only after hiking through a well-worn path across a paddock

 Marom Falls (or Marom Creek Falls) is a wildcard entry for its off-the-beaten-track vibe and immense beauty.

-The falls themselves are stunning, and the plunge into the large swimming hole after even just as rewarding.
-From the car park, the walk down to the base of the falls is on an easy rock face, and should take about 15 minutes.
+The falls themselves are stunning, and the plunge into the large swimming hole after the walk there is just as rewarding.
+Park along the side of the road, cross to the other side of the fence and walk down to the base of the falls is on an easy rock face and should take about 15 minutes.